SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/06_project_proposals_and_requirements/RAG_and_Code_Comment_Project_Proposal.md

 ## 1. Introduction

-The `phoenix_hypervisor` project has grown into a complex and powerful system for orchestrating our AI/ML workloads.
+The `phoenix-cli_hypervisor` project has grown into a complex and powerful system for orchestrating our AI/ML workloads.
 To improve our understanding of the codebase, it is crucial that we establish a deep and shared understanding of the existing scripts.
-This project proposes a comprehensive initiative to add detailed, RAG-optimized comments to the entire `phoenix_hypervisor` ecosystem.
+This project proposes a comprehensive initiative to add detailed, RAG-optimized comments to the entire `phoenix-cli_hypervisor` ecosystem.

 The primary goal is to enhance the clarity, maintainability, and searchability of our scripts and configurations.
 This will not only de-risk future refactoring but also accelerate onboarding for new developers and improve our ability to troubleshoot and extend the system.